Visa Dispute Monitoring Program

 Merchants in the Visa Dispute Monitoring Program face punitive operating restrictions, as well as a $50 per-chargeback fee.
 They will also be required to create a chargeback mitigation plan, and may face a $25,000 review process if they can’t reduce their chargeback issuances in the timeframe allowed by Visa.

-If a merchant is unable to meet the requirements to exit the VDMP by the end of the twelve-month program duration, they may be disqualified from the Visa program.
-This would leave them unable to accept Visa cards.
+If a merchant is unable to meet the requirements to exit the VDMP by the end of the program duration (4-12 months), they may be disqualified from the Visa program.
+This would leave them unable to accept Visa cards as payment.

 How do I exit the VDMP?